sarkarchandan/myYoutubeREST/README.md

 }
 ```
 # Known Issues
-At this point You **YoutubeEngine** class expects the credentials to be entered directly to the class body.
+At this point **YoutubeEngine** class expects the credentials to be entered directly to the class body.
 I am working to come up with a better method for that.
 **noOfResources** field is lacking validation as of now.
 I am working to add validation for it.
+**I am open to any suggestions or comments.**